Northland Taniwha suffer heavy defeat in Christchurch

-Northland Taniwha's 23-year winless hiatus against Canterbury stretched further after the men in Cambridge blue were humbled 46-17 in Christchurch this evening.
+The Northland Taniwha's 23-year winless hiatus against Canterbury stretched further after the men in Cambridge blue were humbled 46-17 in Christchurch on Sunday evening.

 Canterbury ran in six tries, including a penalty try, as the home side were all class in the second half while Northland conceded a mountain of penalties in the wrong areas of the field.